mikebentley15/sandbox/arduino/needle-robot/auto-control/README.md

 ### Text commands yet to be supported

-- `<send-type/[binary|text]>`
-  - Set the send type to either binary or text.
-This is only applicable to the message types that are implemented in both text and binary format.
-  - Example: `<send-type/binary>` tells the arduino to send messages in binary format instead of the default text format.

 - `<stream-force/[on|off]>`
   - Tells the arduino to turn on or off the streaming of the force sensor